normannicolson/normannicolsontest.github.io/continuous-delivery-data-population-strategies.md

 - Populate with Application master data
 - Populate with Environment/Customer master data

-With no sql we need to maintain version of schema in code, including version in storage enabling migration of data on demand.
+With no sql you need to maintain version of schema in code, including version in storage enabling migration of data on demand.